1991 Welsh Professional Championship

 The 1991 Regal Welsh Professional Championship was a professional non-ranking snooker tournament, which took place between 10 and 15 February 1991 at the Newport Centre in Newport, Wales.
 This was the final edition of the tournament.

 Darren Morgan won the tournament defeating Mark Bennett 9–3 in the final.

+Prize fund

+The breakdown of prize money for this year is shown below: